belese/brose_info/README.md

 Two libraries python (it's pyc, but easy to decompile, you still have comment and everythong in file, i don't push code here as it's not open source)

-An hex file with the boot loader and the firmware for the HMI (old one, not the Allround) And the exe file (py2exe, i need to decompile it yet) that update the firmware on the HMI
+An hex file with the boot loader and the firmware for the HMI (old one, not the Allround)

+The exe file (py2exe, i need to decompile it yet) that update the firmware on the HMI

+The exe file that convert the hex file to dfu

 Brose seems tu use LIN over CAN to do the update of firmware